fastapi/fastapi/docs/index.md

 Python 3.6+

-FastAPI rests on the shoulders of giants:
+FastAPI stands on the shoulders of giants:

 * <a href="https://www.starlette.io/" target="_blank">Starlette</a> for the web parts.
 * <a href="https://pydantic-docs.helpmanual.io/" target="_blank">Pydantic</a> for the data parts.